Featured Post

 4) There are other accounts of this story that say she was taken while fleeing from her property on horseback, and sometimes the date is stated as July 20th, 1776 instead of the 21st.
 So perhaps this actually happened the day before the Fort Caswell incident (though I'm not sure where the cows she taught them with came from then).
 This would make sense also because William Bean is said to have built his family a different fort (Bean Fort-Spring) around 1775, this one off Boone's Creek- much closer to where his family lived, than Fort Caswell in Elizabethton.
 You can see a video of the parts that are still standing here: https://www.facebook.com/watch/?v=318470138497495.
 He also built the first gristmill in the area, the remains of which are in Flourville, TN.
 None of the historical accounts of the Lydia capture story mention this fort by name though.

 5) Some sources list Jesse Bean as having also lived in Batesville, Independence Co., AR during this time period.
 Based on land and tax records, there was definitely a Revolutionary War veteran Jesse E. Bean awarded land in Batesville around 1820-1830.
 It is said that many people purchased land there during this period without actually settling, due to the low prices so this may have been our Jesse.
-Regardless, I do not think the Jesse that actually lived in Batesville is the same Jesse as ours who lived in Pleasant Hill, AR.
+But more likely it is the Jesse that actually lived in Batesville during the same time period that ours lived in Pleasant Hill, AR.

-Jesse's son Robert settled in Batesville eventually and also had a son named Jesse (b.1822), but this Jesse would have been too young.
+Jesse's son Robert did settle in Batesville later, and also had a son named Jesse (b.1822), but this Jesse would have been too young.
 On the other hand, Jesse's brother Robert had a son named Jesse (b.
-1784), so perhaps this is really his son?
+1784), who would be the right age, so perhaps this is really his son?

 7) Some people cite it as having been William Bean Jr. rather than William Bean III who fought at King's Mountain in 1780.
 As far as I can tell, there was only one William Bean in service for Watauga District at that time.
 Given William Jr. was already 58 and would die only 2 years after this event, it seems likely that it was his son, rather than him, who was fighting at this point.